 The GDPR audit cost compliance inventory

-- Your organisation needs to be either a data processor or data controller.
-Because both of these are accountable to protect your data and there are particular requirements to be fulfilled by controller or processors.
+- Firstly, Your organisation needs to be either a data processor or data controller.
+Because both of these are accountable to protect your data and there are particular requirements to fulfill by controller or processors.

-- Identify your risk factors; in case of any risk related to securing personal data, additional controls will be implemented.
+- Secondly, Identify your risk factors; in case of any risk relevant to securing personal data, additional controls will implement.

-- Do know if any distinct repositories are being used to store personal data?
+- Fourthly, Do know if any distinct repositories are in use to store personal data?